Trilateration using Unlabeled Path or Loop Lengths: The case of edge measurement ensembles

-The following is a standard result from rigidity theory (see, e.g., \cite[Corollary 2.6.2]{GSS}). \begin{proposition} Let $E$ be an edge measurement ensemble (with all its edges distinct).
+The following is a standard result from rigidity theory. \begin{proposition} Let $E$ be an edge measurement ensemble (with all its edges distinct).
 Suppose $|E| \le \binom{d+2}{2}$ and $E$ is infinitesimally dependent in $d$ dimensions.
-Then $|E| = \binom{d+2}{2}$ and $E$ consists of the edges of a $K_{d+2}$ subgraph (in some order). \end{proposition} \begin{proof}[Proof Sketch] Assume, w.l.o.g., that $E$ is infinitesimally dependent and inclusion-wise minimal with this property.
-Let $\p$ be generic.
+Then $|E| = \binom{d+2}{2}$ and $E$ consists of the edges of a $K_{d+2}$ subgraph (in some order). \end{proposition} \begin{proof}[Proof Sketch] Assume, without loss of generality, that $E$ is infinitesimally dependent and inclusion-wise minimal with this property.
 If $E$ does not consist of the edges of a $K_{d+2}$ subgraph, then it has a vertex $v$ of degree at most $d$.
-Since $\p_v$ has $d$ infinitesimal degrees of freedom, the $\le d$ squared lengths of each edge in edge set $E'$ incident on $v$ can be differentially varied independently.
-Thus the edges of $E'$ can be removed from $E$ leaving the remainder, $E\setminus E'$, still infinitesimally dependent.
+Suppose that $\p$ is a configuration in affine general position.
+A geometric argument then shows that the coordinate subspaces spanned by the edges incident to $v$ must be in of $dm_E$ at $\p$.
+Since of $dm_E$ at $\p$ is not $|E|$-dimensional, removing the edges incident to $v$ yields a smaller set of edges $E'\subseteq E$ that is still infinitesimally dependent.
 This contradicts the assumed minimality of $E$. \end{proof}

 Combining Propositions~\ref{prop:infind} and~\ref{prop:simplex} we arrive at the following: \begin{proposition} Let $E$ be an edge measurement ensemble (with all its edges distinct).
-Suppose $|E| \le \binom{d+2}{2}$ and the image $m_E(\cdot)$ over all complex configurations of $n$ points has dimension $<|E|$. then $|E| = \binom{d+2}{2}$ and $E$ consists of the edges of a $K_{d+2}$ subgraph (in some order). \end{proposition}
+Suppose $|E| \le \binom{d+2}{2}$ and of $m_E(\cdot)$ over all complex configurations of $n$ points has dimension less than $|E|$.
+Then $|E| = \binom{d+2}{2}$ and $E$ consists of the edges of a $K_{d+2}$ subgraph (in some order). \end{proposition}